ab-wahab97/calculator-/README.md

 To clear the input, press the C button.

-To close the calculator, click the close (X) button on the calculator window.
+To close the calculator, click the close (X) button on the calculator window